dfinity/verify-bls-signatures/README.md

 BLS signature utility crate
 =============================

-This is a simple Rust crate which can be used to sign and verify BLS signatures over the BLS12-381 curve.
+This is a simple Rust crate which can be used to create and verify BLS signatures over the BLS12-381 curve.
 This follows the
 [IETF draft for BLS signatures](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bls-signature/), using the "short signature" variation, where signatures are in G1 and